ga4gh/data-security/DSIP/DSIP_v4.0.md

 ![Fig 2](https://github.com/ga4gh/data-security/blob/master/DSIP/Figures/Fig.2-stakeholders.png)
 **Figure 2.
 Data security roles and their relationships.**

 The GA4GH expects that in many cases, one organization may behave in more than one operational stakeholder role.
 For example, a data controller may also be a data service provider; an infrastructure service provider might also offer application and data services hosted on the infrastructure they support.
-In such cases, the organization as a whole is responsible for demonstrating control effectiveness for the applicable controls.
+In such cases, the organization as a whole must demosntrate control effectiveness for the applicable controls.
 The expectation is that operational stakeholders should document the roles and responsibilities as appropriate within that community.
 Furthermore, such organization should assure that security-critical functions and responsibilities are delegated among multiple roles and multiple individuals to help avoid conflicts of interest, prevent inappropriate activities, provide broader coverage and reduce key person-risk.

 Figure 3 below is a graphical representation of the delegation of responsibilities for implementing and operating in accordance with the GA4GH